Cleveland Clinic logo

 How is angina treated?

 Medications can stop angina episodes and reduce how often you have them.
-But your provider will also treat the condition that’s causing your angina.
-This means you may need a combination of medicines, procedures and changes to your daily habits.
-The goals of treatment are to improve blood flow to your heart and lower your risk of a heart attack.
+But your provider will also treat the condition that’s causing angina.
+This means you may need a combination of medications, procedures and lifestyle changes.
+The goals of treatment are to improve blood flow to your heart and lower your risk of a heart attack or cardiac arrest.

 Your provider may recommend:

-• Procedures: If your coronary arteries are narrow or blocked, you may need a procedure or surgery.
+• Procedures: If your coronary arteries are narrow or blocked, you may need a procedure.
 Your provider can use a small balloon and tube (stent) to reopen your artery so blood can flow through.
-Or they can create a new path around blockages.
+Or they can create a new path around blockages, called a bypass, which requires open heart surgery.

 • Changes to your daily habits: Eating heart-healthy foods, moving around more, quitting smoking and limiting alcohol are just a few ways to help your heart.
-Your provider will explain which exercises are safe for you.
+Your provider will explain which types of exercise are safe for you and if you should avoid certain activities.

 Advertisement